 - Shuffle: During the second phase, the output values from mapping are sorted and consolidated.
 Values are grouped according to similar keys and duplicate values are discarded.
 The shuffle phase output is also arranged in key-value pairs, but this time the values indicate a range rather than the content in one record.

-- Reducer: In the third phase, the output from the consolidated Shuffle phase is aggregated, with all values added to their corresponding keys.
+- Reducer: In the third phase, the output from the consolidated shuffle phase is aggregated, with all values added to their corresponding keys.
 This is then combined into a single output directory.

-- Combiner: Running this phase can optimize MapReduce job performance, making the jobs flow more quickly.
+- Combiner: Running this phase can optimise MapReduce job performance, making the jobs flow more quickly.
 It does this by taking the mapper outputs and examining them at the node level for duplicates, which are combined into a single k-v pair, thereby reducing the work that the shuffle phase must complete.

-Further along in the structure, resource management and scheduling/monitoring functions are broken into different daemons: a global resources manager and an application master for each application.
+Further along in the structure, resource management and scheduling/monitoring functions are broken down into different daemons: a global resources manager and an application master for each application.

 How do companies use MapReduce?

-As the data processing market has matured, MapReduce’s market share has declined to less than one percent.
-Nevertheless, it is still used by nearly 1500 companies in the United States, with some uptake in other countries.
+As the data processing market has matured, MapReduce’s market share has declined to less than one per cent.
+Nevertheless, it is still used by nearly 1,500 companies in the United States, with some uptake in other countries.

 By and large, MapReduce is used by the computer software and IT services industry.
-Other industries include financial services, hospitals and healthcare, higher education, retail, insurance, telecommunications, and banking.
+Other industries include financial services, hospitals and healthcare, higher education, retail, insurance, telecommunications and banking.
 The following are a few example use cases:

-- Financial Services: Retail banks use a Hadoop system to validate data accuracy and quality to comply with federal regulations.
+- Financial services: Retail banks use a Hadoop system to validate data accuracy and quality to comply with federal regulations.

 - Healthcare: A health IT company uses a Hadoop system to archive years of claims and remit data, which amounts to processing terabytes of data every day and storing them for further analytical purposes.
 Another hospital system monitors patient vitals by collecting billions of constantly streaming data points from sensors attached to patients.

-- IT Services: A major IT services provider collects diagnostic data from its storage systems deployed at its customers’ sites.
+- IT services: A major IT services provider collects diagnostic data from its storage systems deployed at its customers’ sites.
 It uses a Hadoop system that runs MapReduce on unstructured logs and system diagnostic information.